Is the cause of damage covered?

 2. Leaking hot water cylinder valve causes water damage to downstairs ceilings and walls:

 Insurance will cover the builders costs of repairing the walls and ceilings that has been water damaged.
-It will also cover any costs of reaching and stopping the leak.
 Its important to note here that many policies have a hidden gradual damage limit of between $1,000 and $3,000.

 However, the home-owner will need to pay for a new valve and the labour costs of installing it.